rmarcarelli/thesis/README.md

 ---

-*This repository contains the computational framework for my PhD thesis on lepton flavor violation and new physics searches.
+*This repository contains the computational framework and complete LaTeX document for my PhD thesis "Aspects of Charged Lepton Flavor Violation in Particle Physics".
 The code implements theoretical calculations for various experimental searches and provides tools for analyzing the sensitivity of different experiments to new physics.*